 Definition of Verbal Abuse

-Verbal abuse in the context of domestic relationship refers to a pattern of behaviour where one person uses words to control, intimidate, belittle, or emotionally harm another.
-It goes beyond occasional arguments or harm words; verbal abuse involves repeated or severe instances of communication that aim to degrade or manipulate a partner or family member.
+Verbal abuse in the context of a domestic relationship refers to a pattern of behaviour where one person uses words to control, intimidate, belittle, or emotionally harm another.
+Verbally abusive people often use manipulation, insults, and humiliation to exert control over their victims, establishing dominance and power within the relationship.
+It goes beyond occasional arguments or hurtful words; verbal abuse involves repeated or severe instances of communication that aim to degrade or manipulate a partner or family member.

-Examples include persistent name-calling, threats of harm, constant insults, yelling, mocking, deliberate humiliation.
+Examples include persistent name-calling, threats of harm, constant insults, yelling, mocking, deliberate humiliation, and silent treatment.
 Statements designed to isolate, shame, or frighten a person can also be considered verbal abuse.

 Importantly, the context and frequency of the behaviour are key.
-A single harsh comment in the hear of an argument may not rise to the level of abuse, but repeated, targeted verbal attacks can amount to domestic violence under NSW law.
+Abuse can begin suddenly or develop gradually, and abusers often use controlling tactics to maintain power in the relationship.
+A single harsh comment in the heat of an argument may not rise to the level of abuse, but repeated, targeted verbal attacks can amount to domestic violence under NSW law.

 How NSW Law Defines Domestic Violence

 Under the Crimes (Domestic and Personal Violence) Act 2007 (NSW), domestic violence is not limited to physical harm.
-The legislation recognises a broad range of abusive behaviours, including intimidation, harassment, stalking, and causing psychological or emotional harm.
+The legislation recognises a broad range of abusive behaviours, including intimidation, harassment, stalking, and causing psychological, emotional, or mental harm.
 The focus is on the impact of the conduct and the nature of the relationship between the parties involved.

-Verbal abuse may fall within the definition when it causes fear, distress or emotional damage to the victim.
+Verbal abuse may fall within the definition when it causes fear, distress or emotional damage to the victim, or results in physical or mental harm as grounds for legal intervention.
 For example, repeated threats, degrading insults, or yelling that creates a fearful environment may constitute intimidation or coercion.
+The law also considers whether the victim has a fear of physical harm or injury.

 NSW law acknowledges that domestic violence can be subtle and insidious, and does not need to involve physical injury to be serious.
 Whether verbal abuse meets the legal threshold depends on the specific words used, their frequency, the surrounding context, and their effect on the victim.
-In such cases, and Apprehended Domestic Violence Order (ADVO) may be issued to provide protection.
+The use of offensive language that wounds a person's feelings or causes fear can also be relevant in legal proceedings.
+In such cases, an Apprehended Domestic Violence Order (ADVO) may be issued to provide protection.

 Can Verbal Abuse Lead to Legal Consequences?